 Beaulieu is also home to a number of wild ponies so be careful when driving around here – the speed limit is there for a reason!

-The next place on my road trip through the New Forest was Brockenhurst.
+The next place on my New Forest road trip was Brockenhurst.

 It’s only 6 miles from Beaulieu to Brockenhurst but this was probably my favourite road to drive on in the New Forest.